jreag1/Examples/math_research/README.md

 This folder currently contains:

-1) pdf presentation of results from my graduate research.
+1) PDF presentation of results from my graduate research.
+Presentation was written using LaTeX.